Beyond the Visible: A Survey on Cross-spectral Face Recognition: Algorithms of Different Spectra

-Comparing face images in NIR against VIS can be coarsely classified into (a) cross-spectrum featured-based methods~\cite{Transferring_deep_rpz, 2016_NIR_HFR, IDR2017, he2018wasserstein, CDL_AAAI_2018, MMDL2019, MCCNN2019, cho2020relational, HuDSVN2020} and (b) cross-spectrum images synthesis methods~\cite{Lezama_2017_CVPR, He2019CrossspectralFC}.
-Existing methods (a) predominantly seek to learn a domain-invariant deep representation between NIR and VIS samples, which is motivated by similar textures observed in NIR as well as VIS-domains.
+Comparing face images in NIR against those in VIS can be coarsely classified into (a) cross-spectrum featured-based methods~\cite{Transferring_deep_rpz, 2016_NIR_HFR, IDR2017, he2018wasserstein, CDL_AAAI_2018, MMDL2019, MCCNN2019, cho2020relational, HuDSVN2020} and (b) cross-spectrum image-synthesis methods~\cite{Lezama_2017_CVPR, He2019CrossspectralFC}.
+Existing methods (a) predominantly seek to learn a domain-invariant deep representation between NIR and VIS samples, which is motivated by the presence of some similar textures observed in NIR as well as VIS-domains.
 Such approaches can incorporate two different ways to construct the inputs of the networks.
-Firstly, NIR and VIS images pertaining to same subjects are related in positive pairs~\cite{2016_NIR_HFR, IDR2017,he2018wasserstein, MMDL2019, MCCNN2019, HuDSVN2020}, constituting in two identical subnetworks with shared weights.
+Firstly, NIR and VIS images pertaining to same subjects are related in positive pairs~\cite{2016_NIR_HFR, IDR2017,he2018wasserstein, MMDL2019, MCCNN2019, HuDSVN2020}, constituting two identical subnetworks with shared weights.
 A \textit{contrastive loss} in this context minimizes the intra-class distance

-Secondly, a triplet can be formed, where a NIR image is set as an anchor, a VIS image of the same subject as a positive sample, and an additional VIS image pertaining a different subject is set as a negative sample.
+Secondly, a triplet can be formed, where a NIR image is set as an anchor, a VIS image of the same subject as a positive sample, and an additional VIS image pertaining to a different subject as a negative sample.
 Alternatively, a triplet can be formed by setting a VIS image as an anchor and using NIR images from the same and different subjects as positive and negative samples, respectively~\cite{Transferring_deep_rpz, CDL_AAAI_2018}.
 This leads to three identical subnetworks with shared weights, where the \textit{triplet loss} is defined as

-where, $x_{i}^{a}$ is an anchor image, $x_{i}^{p}$ is a positive sample and $x_{i}^{n}$ is a negative sample.
-The goal of triplet loss is to `push' the negative sample $x_{i}^{n}$ away from the anchor $x_{i}^{a}$ by a margin $m$ as compared to the positive sample
+Here, $x_{i}^{a}$ is an anchor image, $x_{i}^{p}$ is a positive sample and $x_{i}^{n}$ is a negative sample.
+The goal of triplet loss is to `push' the negative sample $x_{i}^{n}$ away from the anchor $x_{i}^{a}$ by a margin $m$ compared to the positive sample: